EtaiWil/HypernymDB/README.md

 ## General Information
 This Java software uses Hearst patterns, a collection of lexical and syntactic patterns, to extract hypernym-hyponym links between noun phrases.
 Hearst patterns are used to identify hypernymy interactions.
 The computer extracts hypernym-hyponym pairs from a given text corpus by identifying Hearst patterns using regular expression matching and string manipulation techniques.
-The collection of words contains  5GB corpus which was edited before and added a <np> and </np> tags on every Noun Phrase, then by using String manipulations (to optimize search) and regex matching of 5 different Hearst Patterns it creates a Database of Hypernyms and Hyponyms.
+The collection of words contains  5GB corpus which was edited before and added  <np> and </np> tags on every Noun Phrase, then by using String manipulations (to optimize search) and regex matching of 5 different Hearst Patterns it creates a Database of Hypernyms and Hyponyms.
 For each Hyponym we count how many times it appeared in the corpus in different patterns.